ptbdnr/rag-demo/HLD.md

 - **Rationale**: Different document types (technical manuals, articles, code) require different chunking approaches to preserve semantic meaning.
 - **Impact**: Improved retrieval quality with contextually appropriate chunks, at the cost of more complex preprocessing logic.

-### 3.3 Parallel Processing
-- **Decision**: Implement document processing as parallel tasks at multiple levels (document-level, section-level).
-- **Rationale**: Maximize throughput for large document collections and reduce processing time.
-- **Impact**: Significant performance improvements for batch processing, with additional complexity in error handling and state management.

-### 3.4 Vector Database Selection
+### 3.3 Vector Database Selection
-- **Decision**: Use a specialized vector database rather than extending a relational database.
+- **Decision**: Use a combined text and vector database rather than a specialized vector database.
-- **Rationale**: Optimized for high-dimensional vector operations and similarity searches.
+- **Rationale**: Optimized for keyword and similarity searches, supporting hybrid search while fortifying data lienage.
-- **Impact**: Superior query performance for semantic searches at scale, with potential increased operational complexity.
+- **Impact**: Superior data consistency lexical/semantic/hybrid searches at scale, with potential increased operational complexity and risk of embedding model lock-in.

-### 3.5 Cloud-Native Infrastructure
+### 3.4 Cloud-Native Infrastructure
 - **Decision**: Deploy on cloud infrastructure with containerization.
 - **Rationale**: Leverage managed services for scaling, monitoring, and reliability.
 - **Impact**: Reduced operational overhead and improved scalability, with cloud provider lock-in considerations.